Enjoy your summer vacation on the north shore of PEI, Canada!

 PEI National Park Trails provide a range of easy to moderate seaside and woodland trails in the Cavendish, Stanhope and Greenwich areas of the park.
 Those listed below are within 5 minutes of Seascape Chalet:

-Homestead Trail, PEI National Park, near Cavendish Campground
+> Homestead Trail, PEI National Park, near Cavendish Campground

-> Clark's Lane Trail, Cavendish Grove (the former Rainbow Valley, across from Avonlea Village)
+Cavendish Grove across from Avonlea Village

-> Cavendish Beach Trail, Cavendish Grove
+> Cavendish Beach Trail, Cavendish Grove to Cavendish Beach

-Balsam Hollow Trail, Green Gables, Cavendish
+Green Gables, Cavendish

-Haunted Woods Trail, Green Gables, Cavendish
+> Haunted Woods Trail, Green Gables, Cavendish

-Cavendish Dunelands Trail, Cavendish beach East, PEI Nat.
+> Cavendish Dunelands Trail, Cavendish beach East, PEI Nat.
 Park

-Hiking and Cycling (
+Hiking and Cycling

 --